Baskaboo/baskaboo-4-voices/The-Odyssey-of-Information.md

+# The Odyssey of Information
-## Introduction: Why This Prompt Was Made
+### Introduction: Why This Prompt Was Made

 This prompt was created to move beyond static analogies and decode reality as a **dynamic cycle**.
 It asks AI models to apply a single four‑stage algorithm (Flip → Multiply → Flip Back → Divide) to every domain in the Baskaboo Master Table — from physics to psychology, from brain networks to business.